openshift/enhancements/enhancements/microshift/kubernetes-for-device-edge.md

 Building a single binary means that secondary dependencies of components need to be kept compatible.
-This is especially problematic during a kubernetes rebase in Openhift, but applies to many other dependencies as well.
-We are working with the control plane team to find ways to mitigate this risk, including moving some code out of the OpenShift API server into controllers that would not depend on kubernetes at all.
+This is especially problematic during a Kubernetes rebase in Openhift, but applies to many other dependencies as well.
+We are working with the control plane team to find ways to mitigate this risk, including moving some code out of the OpenShift API server into controllers that would not depend on Kubernetes at all.

 Building a different form factor downstream of OpenShift means it is possible for behaviors introduced in the dependencies to cause issues